Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Blind spots: Reduced GW search sensitivity to eccentric binaries

+where rhs in Eq.~\eqref{eqn:fitting_factor} is maximized over all the templates $h(\theta_i)$.
+For a given signal g, the match, as defined in Eq.~\eqref{eqn:match}, is estimated with all the templates in the bank, and the maximum match is reported as FF for that signal.
+Therefore, FF tells us the maximum match an injected signal can obtain for a template bank in a region of parameter space.
+Estimating FF is an excellent tool to realize which part of the parameter space of injections we get the best/worst recovery in quantifiable terms.

-In order to get fraction of recovered signals relative to an optimal search, for which FF=1, we use the metric described in \cite{Buonanno:2002fy}, which takes into account the intrinsic SNR of the signal to calculate the signal recovery fraction (SRF), defined as \citep{Dhurkunde:2022aek}:
+FF can vary across the parameter space $\theta_i$.
+Therefore, for a population of signals, in order to get fraction of recovered signals relative to an optimal search, for which FF=1, we use the metric described in \cite{Buonanno:2002fy}, which takes into account the intrinsic SNR of the signal to calculate the signal recovery fraction (SRF), defined as \citep{Dhurkunde:2022aek}:

 where FF$_\text{TB}$ is the fitting factor for a volumetric distribution of $n_s$ sources using a template bank and $\sigma(s_i)$ is the intrinsic loudness of each signal $s_i$.
 We calculate the SRF for a given distribution of sources and a template bank.